 Snorkel

 When looking for a snorkel, I would recommend asking for what is called a “purge” snorkel.
 These are easier to blow out when water gets into the snorkel than those snorkels without a purge valve.
-When water enters your snorkel simply exhale forcefully, the water will be drained out of the tube and the purge valve.
-Keep the tip of your tongue against the roof of your mouth creating a splash guard and inhale then carefully to avoid the remaining water entering your throat.
+When water enters your snorkel, simply exhale forcefully, and the water will be drained out of the tube and the purge valve.
+Keep the tip of your tongue against the roof of your mouth, creating a splash guard, and inhale, then carefully to avoid the remaining water entering your throat.

 Fins

 Fins allow you to swim like a fish.
 There are 2 kinds of fins.
 For the warm waters of Fiji, the close-heel kind are just fine.
 The open-heel fins are more for scuba diving and most require neoprene boots.
-Important is, that fins fit comfortably otherwise you might encounter cramps.
+Is important, that fins fit comfortably otherwise, you might encounter cramps.

 Before you go for a snorkel, watch the boat traffic and stay far away from the direction the boats are generally heading.
 Due to the sunlight, it might be very difficult for a boat driver to see a snorkeler until the boat is close, even if the engine is cut then the drag might push the boat into you and hurt you.